 After applying to multiple colleges, waiting for response letters, and finally accepting admission to the school you’re going to attend in the fall, you thought all the tough choices were over.
 Unfortunately, the big decisions are just beginning–the rest of your life will be full of them.

 As the anticipation and excitement that comes with the thought of being a college student becomes more real, there is one major thing you need to be figure out before you can make the transition.
 You don’t just have to decide where you’re going to live, but who you’re going to live with.
-And this can be a bit tricky.
+And this can be a bit tricky on how to find a roommate for college.

 There are quite a few things to consider when selecting a roommate–here’s the Who, What, Where, When, Why, and How for successfully navigating the roommate selection process.